Categories

 Click image to enlarge

-To protect the spreadsheet in Excel, you click the ‘Review’ Tab and then the ‘Protect Sheet.’
+To protect the spreadsheet in Excel, click the ‘Review’ tab, then click ‘Protect Sheet’.

 Excel Protect Sheet 1 - Dynamic Web Training